IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ---

-It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications make use of exeternal code through packages such as jquery, react, vue and so forth
+It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications make use of external code through packages such as jquery, react, vue and so forth

 ## Use HTTPS